 When creating a new issue, please provide a concise Summary Title and a short Description.
 Add further information as Comments and include links to the mail archives.
 The normal procedure is to discuss the issue on the mailing list and then add relevant notes to the issue tracker, otherwise it becomes cluttered.

 There are two methods for discussing development and submitting patches.
 So that everyone can be productive, it is important to know which method is appropriate for a certain situation and how to go about it without confusion.
-This section explains when to use the developer mailing list and the issue tracker.

 Most issues will be discovered, resolved, and then patched quickly via the developer mailing list.
 Larger issues, and ones that are not yet fully understood or are hard to solve, are destined for the issue tracker.

 Experienced developers use the issue tracker directly, as they are very sure when they have found a bug and when not.
 Less experienced users should first discuss it on the user or developer mailing list (as appropriate).
 Impatient people always enter everything into the issue tracker without caring if it is a bug of Shiro, or their own installation/configuration mistake - please do not do this.